DaniG13/my-projects/README.md

 Selected an everyday object, created CAD model in Solidworks, static structural analysis in Ansys and performed a Failure Modes and Effects Analysis.
 Solidoworks CAD: Ansys: Final Report:

 * **Transient Heat Transfer**
-Coded a DEM simulation of the convectional cooling of a steel rod in Matlab with appropriate boundary conditions [Code]{}
+Coded a DEM simulation of the convectional cooling of a steel rod in Matlab with appropriate boundary conditions [Code](https://github.com/DaniG13/my-projects/blob/main/Transient%20Heat%20Transfer.m)